sentisso/node-mafiles/README.md

         SteamLoginSecure: string,
         WebCookie: string,
         OAuthToken: string,
-        SteamID: number
+        SteamID: BigInt
     }
 }
 ```
 If something went wrong, then an error will be thrown _(so don't forget to catch it)_.
 Otherwise the function will return `null`.
 Most common error scenarios:
 1. the specified `manifest.json` file wasn't found
 2. the `maFile` of the specified account wasn't found
+3. the given steamid64 is a number, has to be a string or a native BigInt
-3. incorrect decryption password was given
+4. incorrect decryption password was given
-4. the files are corrupted, invalid JSON etc.
+5. the files are corrupted, invalid JSON etc.

 # Contribution
 Feel free to create a pull request!